 Usually, we delete the entire Cookie cache of that browser.
 This means that when you exercise this option, you will be clearing all the Cookies.
 But if you don’t do this, you will have to clear the Cache and Cookies for that domain only.

-Clear Cookies and Cache for one site in Chrome
+Clear Cookies and Cache for specific site in Chrome

-You will see All cookies and site data.
+You will see all the cookies and site data.

 You will then see the Cookies in use, and you will be able to delete them.